spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/configure-proxy.md

 ## Prerequisites

-- A PCG is deployed into an active Kubernetes cluster, which is active and healthy.
+- A PCG is deployed into an active and healthy Kubernetes cluster.
 Refer to [Deploy a PCG to an Existing Kubernetes Cluster](../deploy-pcg-k8s.md) for additional guidance.

   :::warning

-  If you deployed a [PCG through the Palette CLI](../pcg.md#supported-environments), refer to the respective platform install guide for instructions on how to configure proxy settings during the installation process through the CLI.
+  If you deployed a [PCG through the Palette CLI](../pcg.md#supported-environments), refer to the respective platform installation guide for instructions on how to configure proxy settings during the installation process through the CLI.

   :::